monurcan/preprocess_utils/README.md

     lez method probably finds
     then dont use correspondences corresponding to the moving objects since we aligned now we can eliminate them

+    LEZ SAID WE SHOULD ALIGN ALL THE OBJECTS INCLUDING THE MOVING ONES!
+SO MAYBE NON HOMOGRAPHIC, MORE COMPLEX TRANSFORMATIONS LIKE https://graphics.cs.wisc.edu/Papers/2009/LGJA09/siggraph09_preprint.pdf CAN BE HELPFUL!